OpenSprinkler/OpenSprinkler-App/README.md

 + For advanced users, the application supports authentication (HTTP Basic) and SSL for devices behind proxies.
 Guide available [here](http://rayshobby.net/mediawiki/index.php?title=Secure_Remote_Access).

 + For current discussion about the project please refer to the [forum post](http://rayshobby.net/phpBB3/viewtopic.php?f=2&t=154).

+---

+#### OpenSprinkler Arduino

+Starting with firmware 2.0.3, an option has been added to change the Javascript URL path for the UI.
+Sprinklers now offers an injection method which takes over Ray's OpenSprinkler UI.
+Just follow the simple steps below to switch your UI:

+ 1. Navigate to http://x.x.x.x/su (replace x.x.x.x with your OpenSprinkler IP)
+ 2. For "Javascript URL" field use the following: https://rawgithub.com/salbahra/Sprinklers/master/www/js
+ 3. Enter your password in the field and push "Submit"
+ 4. Your page will reload and you will now see the Sprinklers application